hlowman/hlowman/README.md

 ### Hello!
 I am an aquatic biogeochemist and ecosystem ecologist.

 I am interested in the biogeochemistry and ecosystem function of aquatic systems in response to environmental change.
-I am currently a Postdoctoral Scholar in the [Bernhardt Lab](https://nicholas.duke.edu/people/faculty/bernhardt) in the Dept. of Biology at Duke University.
+I am currently a Postdoctoral Associate in the [Bernhardt Lab](https://nicholas.duke.edu/people/faculty/bernhardt) in the Dept. of Biology at Duke University.

 Links pertaining to recent workshops and publications are pinned below.
 To learn more about my research, please visit [my website](https://www.heililowman.com/research.html).